sjud/axum_guard_logic/README.md

 # axum_guard_combinator
 https://crates.io/crates/axum_guard_logic

-Combine types that implement FromRequestParts and Guard with logical combinator inside Router layers.
+Combine types that implement FromRequestParts and Guard with logic inside Router layers.
 Supply expected input inside of your layers and check the values extracted from requests against expected(supplied) values inside your Guard implementation for said types.